Shroomer67/Icarus-Outpost-Mods/README.md

 # Icarus-Outpost-Mods

-Right now I only have two mods for outopst.
+Right now I only have three mods for outopst.
 Intended for offline play (use at your own risk online)

 Full_Map_Outposts_P.pak mod will include the full map playable as a outpost.
 By selecting Arcwood you will drop in at the Beachead Recon Drop Zone.